• Tue. Feb 3rd, 2026

 Instructions:

-Add the flour and kneed accordingly for around 10 minutes until the dough comes together.
+Add the flour and knead accordingly for around 10 minutes until the dough comes together.

 Add the minced meat to the frying pan and cook until browned, breaking it up with a wooden spoon as it cooks.

-Remove from the mixture from the heat and let it cool.
+Remove the mixture from the heat and let it cool.

 Divide the dough into small balls and then place a little olive oil in the palm of your hands.